 incrementis greater than 10, then the policy creation fails.

-- The policy creates a child job belonging to the same schedule for each retry where the gas price is incremented.
+- The policy creates a child job belonging to the same schedule for each retry where the priority fee (or gas price) is incremented.

 - The policy sends the same job transaction to the blockchain if the gas has not been incremented during a retry.